bbfrederick/rapidtide/docs/index.rst

 ====
 This is an evolving code base.
 I'm constantly tinkering with it.
 That said, now that I'm releasing this to the world, I'm being somewhat more responsible about locking down stable release points.
 In between releases, however, I'll be messing with things. **It's very possible I could break something while doing this, so check back for status updates if you download the code in between releases**.
 I've finally become a little more modern and started adding automated testing, so as time goes by hopefully the "in between" releases will be somewhat more reliable.
 Check back often for exciting new features and bug fixes!

+NB:  I have now started making "x" versions of programs, meaning experimental, to let me test things out between releases.
+If I make functional changes to rapidtide2, they will be found in rapidtide2x.
+When I'm happy enough with the changes to inflict them on the world, I'll replace rapidtide2 with rapidtide2x and do a new release.
+That way I can still monkey with the code to my heart's content without continually breaking the version that people use.
+Unless I specifically tell you to use rapidtide2x to try out a new function, you should probably stick with rapidtide2.

 Introduction
 ============
 Why do I want to know about time lagged correlations?